CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/005-cost-reduction.md

 The purpose of this guide is to explain what you can do to reduce the cost of CluedIn in your environment whilst maintaining a supported setup.

-# Shutdown environments in times of low or no usage
+# Shut down environments in times of low or no usage

 CluedIn is a product that is intended to run as part of your MDM pipeline.
 As a business, this may be during certain hours of the day (e.g. 0900-1700), which means that outside of these hours, the environments will be running and not being used.